Founder & product insight

 Keep the claim narrow

 Use this as general facial-wellness context.
-For "Why we keep progress notes simple for beginner facial wellness", stay inside product choices, routine design, and user expectations.
+For "Beginner simplicity: progress notes", stay inside product choices, routine design, and user expectations.
 Avoid medical advice, fixed cosmetic outcomes, fast-result framing, facial-size promises, and staged before-after certainty.
 If discomfort, irritation, sudden swelling, or a medical concern appears while practicing, pause and seek qualified guidance.

 Sources